CIS 5511. Programming Techniques

 When there is an order defined among the elements, the following query operations are also often supported: The query operations do not change the content of the set, and may return a NIL pointer if there is no element in S satisfying the search condition.
 The Insert and Delete operations change the content of the data structure.

-When implemented, a data structure represents the relation/order among objects in a domain as relation/order among objects within a computer.
+When implemented, a data structure represents the relation/order among objects in a domain as relation/order among data items in a computer.
 Different data structures handle the above operations differently.
-There are two common ways to represent a relation in computer:

 2. Array and linked-list

 If the set is totally ordered (usually by key, but not always), then the data structure is linear, in the sense that every element in it has exactly one predecessor and one successor, except the minimum (which has no predecessor) and the maximum (which has no successor).
+The elements of a linear structure can be data structures.
+E.g., a matrix can be taken as an array of array.

 For a linear data structure, the order among elements is implicitly represented in an array, and explicitly in a linked list.
 Between the two, an array is more efficient in access at any position ("random access"), while a linked list is more efficient in insertions and deletions at a given position.

-The elements of a linear structure can be data structures, such as in a matrix.
 In an Object-Oriented Programming language, linked lists are often implemented in two ways, with or without a specific "head" object containing the reference to the first node.
 Without such a head, the "node" class and the "list" class are merged, and the list is defined recursively as either empty or a node succeeded by a list.

 To move in both directions in a linked list, an additional link can be used to turn a singly-linked list into a doubly-linked list.